ThoHiller/nmr-nucleus/README.md

 <a name="about"></a>
 ### About

-**NUCLEUS** is a set of MATLAB<sup>TM</sup> tools, that allow forward and inverse modeling of nuclear magnetic resonance (NMR) relaxometry data.
+**NUCLEUS** is a set of MATLAB<sup>TM</sup> tools, that allow forward and inverse modeling of nuclear magnetic resonance (NMR) relaxometry data (T<sub>1</sub> and T<sub>2</sub> relaxation).
 The main front-ends to these tools are two graphical user interfaces, **NUCLEUSmod** and **NUCLEUSinv** for forward and inverse modeling, respectively.
 For simple NMR relaxometry data inversion, the **NUCLEUSinv** GUI may be a little *feature-rich*.
 But one of the ideas, when starting to develop this code, was to help students understand the basic concepts of NMR relaxometry data inversion.

 ###### NUCLEUSmod basic features: